c-razo/c-razo1.github.io/README.md

 ### 2. SSL/TLS Configuration Project

-**Description**: This project was initiated after a Nessus scan identified an SSL certificate trust issue on a local Apache server.
+**Description**: - UPDATE TO INCLUDE DOWNLOADING NESSUS - This project was initiated after a Nessus scan identified an SSL certificate trust issue on a local Apache server.
 The scan result prompted a hands-on project to set up HTTPS using a self-signed SSL certificate on Apache.

 **Steps Taken**:
 - Used OpenSSL to generate a self-signed certificate and configure Apache for HTTPS.